ikok07/CVBot/README.md

 # CVBot Backend

-A sophisticated AI-powered personal assistant backend that helps visitors learn about your professional profile through intelligent document retrieval and conversational AI.
+A sophisticated AI-powered personal assistant backend designed to provide seamless access to your professional profile through intelligent document retrieval and conversational AI.

 ## 🚀 Features

-- **Intelligent Agent**: LangGraph-powered AI agent that can search through your documents and notify you when information is missing
+- **Intelligent Agent**: Powered by LangGraph, the AI agent searches through your documents and notifies you when information is missing.
-- **Document Processing**: Advanced OCR and text processing pipeline for various file formats
+- **Document Processing**: Advanced OCR and text processing pipeline supporting multiple file formats.
-- **Vector Search**: ChromaDB integration for semantic document search
+- **Vector Search**: ChromaDB integration for efficient semantic document search.
-- **User Management**: Secure authentication and profile management with Clerk
-- **API Tracing**: Comprehensive monitoring and debugging with Opik
+- **API Tracing**: Comprehensive monitoring and debugging with Opik.
-- **File Management**: CRUD operations for document management in vector database
+- **File Management**: Full CRUD operations for managing documents in a vector database.

 ## 🛠️ Tech Stack